Max Weisel: Biophilia app album and song apps

-As part of a development team commissioned by Björk, Max helped to create the Biophilia app, a fully interactive "mother" application which served as the central hub for the individual song apps created by each of the developers commissioned by Björk.
-Max developed three song apps for the project, Moon, Dark Matter, and Solstice.
+As part of a development team commissioned by Björk, Weisel helped to create the Biophilia app, a fully interactive "mother" application which served as the central hub for the individual song apps created by each of the developers commissioned by Björk.
+Weisel developed three song apps for the project, Moon, Dark Matter, and Solstice.

 Moon app

-For the Moon song app, Björk led Max to create an app that "connects musical structure, human biorhythms, and cycles of the moon and tides…" The app allows users to play a sequencer-like instrument by playing with 'pearls' that react to the tide of water in the app.
+For the Moon song app, Björk led Weisel to create an app that "connects musical structure, human biorhythms, and cycles of the moon and tides…" The app allows users to play a sequencer-like instrument by playing with 'pearls' that react to the tide of water in the app.
 The user creates patterns in the water, which changes height based on the tide, creating liquid patterns represented both visually and by the music generated in the app.